 Personalization is no longer a secret weapon; it’s a must-have.
 Especially now, with experts from McKinsey predicting COVID-19 has propelled consumer and business digital adoption forward by several years.
 As a result, organizations have been forced to transform the way they operate, prioritizing the tailoring of customer experiences to not only meet rising demands but also edge out the competition.

 To better understand the state of personalization maturity, every year, we generate and analyze the responses from our personalization maturity self-assessment test.
-This marks the third consecutive year reporting on the results of our findings.
+This marks the fourth consecutive year reporting on the results of our findings.